 Activities that can be funded

-The funding will provide an accommodation allowance of $40 per night from 21 September 2020 plus a travel allowance to eligible and approved applicants.
+An accommodation allowance of $40 per night can be claimed from 21 September 2020 and a travel allowance can be claimed from 9 September 2020 by eligible and approved applicants.

-- an accommodation allowance of $40 per night ($280 week) for each night living away from home to take up eligible employment in regional area, up to a maximum of 12 weeks.
+- an accommodation allowance of $40 per night ($280 week) for each night living away from home to take up eligible employment in regional area, up to a maximum of 12 weeks, and

 - a one-off travel allowance with the payment amount based on the region in which they have taken up employment being: